rohityadavcloud/rohityadavcloud.github.io/_posts/2025-01-26-cloudstack-arm64-kvm.markdown

 Note: This part assumes that you're in a 192.168.1.0/24 home network which is a typical RFC1918 private network.

-Admins can now use `netplan` to configure networking with Ubuntu 20.04.
+Admins can now use `netplan` to configure networking with Ubuntu 20.04 or above.
 The default installation creates a file at `/etc/netplan/50-cloud-init.yaml` which you can comment, and create a file at `/etc/netplan/01-netcfg.yaml` applying your network specific changes: